vyyyy/react_notes/notes_on_advanced_topics.md

   - At the first render (new build), react executes all components to return a JSX tree as a result.
   - At subsequent renders (updates), react compares the previous and updated JSX trees to compute the diff of a JSX tree and returns this as a result.
 This is called reconciliation.
 - Phase 2: Commit Phase
   - React will update the DOM with this JSX tree.
-For example, I added a new <h1 /> tag and in the rerender, react inserts the new JSX element into the DOM using the code document.createElement("h1");
+For example, I added a new h1 tag and in the rerender, react inserts the new JSX element into the DOM using the createElement method as follows: document.createElement("h1");

 ## State